A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Research on equations of motion and gravitational radiation up through 1957

 and where $\dot \xi^\mu:= \frac{d\xi^\mu}{dx^0}$ and $ \xi^0_i = x^0$.
 The divergence of the left hand side vanishes identically (the contracted Bianchi identity following from the general covariance), and consequently to be consistent the covariant divergence of the stress-energy must vanish, \beq T^{\mu \nu}{}_{; \nu} = T^{\mu \nu}{}_{, \nu} + \Gamma^\mu_{\sigma \nu} T^{\sigma \nu} + \Gamma^\nu_{\sigma \nu} T^{\mu \sigma} = 0. \eeq Using the same slow variation approximation procedure as above, Infeld and Plebanski imposed these conditions iteratively in powers of $\lambda$.
 Integrations over regions enclosing individual poles yield the individual particle equations of motion.
 The computational task is in fact somewhat simplified by the smaller number of contributing components of $h_{\mu \nu}$ that appear in (\ref{div}) to each order.

 It is perhaps not surprising that the shift in emphasis from the gravitational field to the particles ushered in an attempt to exclude the fields entirely from the formalism.
-Infeld was the first to address this problem.
-He displayed in 1957 the two-particle Langrangian that described the first post-Newtonian approximation.
+This approach had been pioneered by Lorentz and Droste \cite{Lorentz:1917aa}, with later contributions by Fichtenholz \cite{Fichtenholz:1950aa}.
+Infeld addressed this problem in 1957, displaying the two-particle Langrangian that described the first post-Newtonian approximation, but not mentioning the long history.
 The resulting equations of motion for the two-particle system agreed with the sixth order results of the original EIH calculation.
 These equations were actually solved by Robertson in 1938 \cite{Robertson:1938aa}.